John Curl: Career

 He is author of seven books of poetry, including Scorched Birth (2004), which former San Francisco poet laureate Jack Hirschman called "a book of wonders."
 His poetry books include Columbus in the Bay of Pigs (1991); Decade (1987); and Tidal News (1982); and has published poems in numerous magazines and anthologies, including Words Upon the Waters, Oakland Out Loud, Blake Times, Left Curve, Central Park, Poetry USA, Anthology of East Bay Poets, Poetry Flash, and Pulse of the People.
 He was a member of the San Francisco Cloud House circle of poets in the 1980s.
 In 1975 his series of 22 Wall Poems in spray paint and broadsides were published in Insurrection/Resurrection.
-He was co-host of Poetry for the People radio show on KPOO San Francisco, 1979-1980.
+He was co-host of Poetry for the People radio show on KPOO San Francisco, 1979–1980.
 He edited Red Coral, a web zine, between 1999 and 2003.
-He represented the USA at the World Poetry Festival in Caracas, Venezuela, in 2010.
+He represented the US at the World Poetry Festival in Caracas, Venezuela, in 2010.
 Poet Mary Rudge called him "a Master Poet who uses language in a remarkable, innovative way, he gives us information on contradictions in the evolving state of human consciousness."
 An anthology of his poetry translated into Spanish by Rei Berroa was scheduled to be published by Editorial el Perro y la Rana (Caracas) in 2011.

 His study of American Indian languages, beginning with Navajo at the Tohajiilee Indian Reservation in New Mexico, led to his translations in Ancient American Poets (2005) of three poets of ancient Indigenous America: Flower Songs by Nezahualcoyotl (Nahuatl–Aztec), Songs of Dzitbalche by Ah Bam (Yucatec Maya), and The Sacred Hymns of the Situa by Pachacuti (Quechua–Inca), along with biographies of the poets.
 Some of these translations are featured on the web site of FAMSI (Foundation for the Advancement of Meso-American Studies, Inc.), which is scheduled to merge into the Los Angeles County Museum of Art (LACMA) web site.
 His transcriptions of Pachacuti poems form the libretto for classical composer Tania León's Ancient (2009).